1959

 Released from the factory under pressure from Chinetti five days before Le Mans with a simple flash of paint and a far from complete interior layout, this 250 GT LWB California Spider is the second of its kind in the Competizione configuration.
 Driven by its first owner and a co-driver, this brand new car ends the event with a very good result : 5th overall and 3rd in class.
 It was afterward honorably participating in various American competitions in 1959 and 1960.

-One of the seven (or eight) other LWB aluminum bodied Spiders was sold for $ 18M including premium by Gooding on August 20, 2016.
 Ferrari and NART did not push this solution much further : only three SWB Spiders will be built for competition.

-2016 SOLD for $ 18M including premium
+2016 SOLD for $ 18M by Gooding

 The Ferrari 250 GT California Spider in the wheel base later identified as LWB is a series of 50 sports cars produced to please American customers between 1957 and 1960.
 The SWB is its successor.
 The brand continually works to improve its products and remains attentive to specific needs, which can create significant disparities from one vehicle to another.

-The settings of this model had been specially effective, including some engine components from the Testa Rossa to achieve a compression ratio of 9.8: 1, the highest of all the LWB, and a power of 275 hp about 50 hp over the basic model.
+The settings of this example had been specially effective, including some engine components from the Testa Rossa to achieve a compression ratio of 9.8: 1, the highest of all the LWB, and a power of 275 hp about 50 hp over the basic model.
 Its features include from the origin the disc brakes, a rarity at that time, and its headlights are covered.

 Sold to Chinetti for George Reed who was Ferrari's agent in Illinois and Wisconsin, it was raced with some parsimony until 1964 and remains in a matching numbers configuration for all its major elements.